Burn O’Vat near Loch Kinord

 Join a Ranger for a guided walk or activity.
 Some a free and for others there may be a small charge or some are free.
 You can find some further information here.

 Visit some of the free attractions in the Park including visitor centres and ranger bases at Glen Tanar, Blair Atholl, Nethy Bridge and Glen Doll.
 Delve into the past by visiting the Highland Folk Park in Newtonmore, the old seminary at Scalan in the Braes of Glenlivet, or see some castles and built heritage at Corgarff Castle or Ruthven Barracks.

 There are also some good low cost attractions for all the family, such as the Reindeer Centre, Braemar Castle, Blair Castle gardens, and Fishing at Rothiemurchus.

 You can find low cost accommodation at the many hostels, bunkhouses and campsites across the Park.

-Wild camping is of course free of charge, but brings with it extra responsibilities Check the Scottish Outdoor Access Code for more details
+If you are seeking wilderness and solitude for one or two days wild camping is of course free of charge, but brings with it extra responsibilities Check the Scottish Outdoor Access Code for more details

 How to get around